VolaryFoundation/Pigeon/README.md

 *Notes:*
 The server default URL is: http://localhost:3000/
-There is an example page showing different widgets at /example.html
+There is an example page showing different widgets at /example.html The server is pulling from the live site API (Eagle).
+Internet connection required

 For Development